-They are actually pretty generous with sales.
+If you know how to find cheap flights, then you know that budget airlines are actually pretty generous with sales.
 Just like non-budget airlines, they do email notifications of their promos.
 But like I’ve mentioned already, there are some fine lines that comes with these dirt cheap prices.

 TIP: The key to find the best deals is by booking in advance.
 I’m sure you’ve also heard some of the booking hacks that’s circulating the internet as well such as clearing your history and cookies, booking in incognito tab, booking on a Tuesday, etc. They also post announcements on their websites, but when there’s a big sale, usually seats run out fast.
 Some hardcore budget travelers wait up until midnight to ensure that they get a seat right away.
 These are usually for extreme sales where you basically only pay for the tax.